 Publix is a supermarket where the customer loves to shop and invites others to join in the shopping experience.
 "Word Of Mouth" the best advertising vehicle is the foundation of the...

 "Publix Branding Mission".

-Publix is green like Whole Foods, locations everywhere like Kroger, unique like Trader Joe's, a center store private label program with prices rivaling Walmart, bulk products like Costco, and great offers like build your own BOGO and service difficult to match even by much higher priced service driven retailers.
+Publix is green like Whole Foods, located everywhere like Kroger, unique like Trader Joe's, a center store private label program with prices rivaling Walmart, bulk products like Costco, great offers like build your own BOGO, and service difficult to match even by much higher priced service driven retailers.

 So now we have this incredible retailer with one of the finest perishable and prepared foods programs in the nation.
 All of this coupled with a center store value proposition in every aisle matching any big box retailer.